 Fast forward some years, I began sketching in my travels, capturing moments, food, and thoughts in places I stepped foot on.
-Recently, as I ventured into the world of watercolor, I turned back to my very own hometown for inspirations, I embarked on a journey of 'rediscovering' Hong Kong, uncovering unspoken stories along the way —often in the most ordinary, familiar, yet most overlooked places —markets, street corners, lanes and alleyways.
+Recently, as I turned back to my very own hometown for inspirations, I embarked on a journey of 'rediscovering' Hong Kong, uncovering unspoken stories along the way —often in the most ordinary, familiar, yet most overlooked places.

 Each storefront and each character tells of an extraordinary story, one that weaves into the rise (and fall) of Hong Kong and the intangible fabric of culture and heritage that makes Hong Kong uniquely Hong Kong.
 Each one tells of a not-so-distant past and future, of a lifetime of devotion and dedication, and of the age-old struggle between progress and tradition, reality and ambition.

 These are the true, unsung heroes of the home we call Hong Kong.

 Join me in this journey as I prop myself down on my portable stool with sketchbook and brush, dodging traffic and mobs of pedestrians —one sketch at a time.

 Follow your dreams